Vualto/vuplay-dashjs/README.md

 ## Description

-This repo will demonstrate how to use [vudrm](https://vudrm.vualto.com/) with the [dash.js](https://github.com/Dash-Industry-Forum/dash.js/wiki).
+This repository will demonstrate how to use [vudrm](https://vudrm.vualto.com/) with the [dash.js](https://github.com/Dash-Industry-Forum/dash.js/wiki).
 If you have any questions please contact support@vualto.com

-This repo is currently targeted at [version 2.6.0](https://github.com/Dash-Industry-Forum/dash.js/releases/tag/v2.6.0) of dash.js.
+This repository is currently targeted at [version 2.6.0](https://github.com/Dash-Industry-Forum/dash.js/releases/tag/v2.6.0) of dash.js.

 ## Instructions